artecs-group/RVfpga-sim-addons/Computer_Fundamentals/README.md

 jr ra # también ret
 ```

-Do the following tasks:
-- Analyze and simulate the C program in Ripes.
-Test different optimization levels and compare the code generated in each case.
-- Analyze and simulate the RISC-V assembly program in Ripes.
-Pay special attention to the RISC-V calling convention.
-Compare it with the program generated in C.

 #### Exercise 18
 Given two points ```P1(x1, y1)``` and ```P2(x2, y2)```, their Chebyshev distance can be calculated with the following algorithm: